3uild-3thos/advanced-rust/Readme.md

 ##### Week One

-Students will be required to make their own Native Rust vault program capable of depositing and withdrawing lamports from a program-controlled vault account via PDA signing.
+Students will be required to make their own native Rust vault program capable of depositing and withdrawing lamports from a program-controlled vault account via PDA signing of an account derived from the depositor's signing address.

 ##### Expected competencies